-Perhaps the most common use of a reverse mortgage loan is to pay off an existing home loan or line of credit, or to pay off or pay down other debt, such as credit cards, a car loan or medical bills.
+Perhaps the most common use of a reverse mortgage loan is to pay off an existing home loan or line of credit, or to pay off other debt, such as credit cards, a car loan or medical bills.

 Paying off other home loans or consumer debt with a HECM eliminates the need to use current income to make those monthly payments.

 However, if the reverse mortgage loan barely makes a dent in your debt repayment, you might better off selling the house.